THE JOYS OF A Cross leaseAnd how to survive disputes with your neighbour

 The neighbour’s fence is now within the boundary of my backyard.

 There are ways in which we can help with these disputes.
-Mediation and arbitration are the two most popular dispute resolution processes for these disputes and they are described below.
+Mediation and arbitration are the two most popular dispute resolution processes for these disputes.

 Mediation is particularly effective when the parties would like to repair the relationship with their neighbours.
 This process encourages the parties to work together to come up with a solution that is mutually acceptable.
 One of the benefits of mediation is that parties can engage in creative solutions instead of focusing strictly on the terms of the cross lease.
 Our mediators have high success rates in helping parties reach an agreement and are available to conduct mediation during COVID-19 lockdowns as well.